BestEnemies/AIiLight/Home-Assistant-Discovery.md

 - **AiLight** will remember that your Ai-Thinker LED RGBW Light has been discovered already, so you need to do this configuration only once.
 - **AiLight** will 'forget' the discovery if you change the hostname of your Ai-Thinker LED RGBW Light.
 This is because the hostname is used as the display name in Home Assistant.
 - If you disable the MQTT discovery, **AiLight** will 'forget' the discovery, however you will see that in Home Assistant your Ai-Thinker LED RGBW Light is still present.
 This is because Home Assistant performs the discovery on runtime and currently there is no way to notify Home Assistant a device is no longer needed in the configuration.
 You will need to restart Home Assistant to have your Ai-Thinker LED RGBW Light removed.
+- You can choose your own default discovery prefix by setting it in your 'config.h' file.
+This is especially convenient if you have many Ai-Thinker LED RGBW Lights you want to be discovered by Home Assistant.